iterorganization/SimDB/README.md

 For details on how to install the CLI see [here](docs/install_guide.md) and for information on how to use the CLI see [here](docs/user_guide.md).

+### Installing ITER certificate

+To work with the ITER remote you'll need to install the ITER SSL certificate.
+Details for how to do this canbe found [here](docs/iter_certificate.md).

 ## Server setup

 For information on setting and maintaining a remote CLI server see [here](docs/maintenance_guide.md).